vellengs/nestx/README.md

 ## Why Swagger

-Swagger is for rest api standard. it has benifit on decoupling and is a good tool to connect between backend and frontend.
+Swagger is for rest api standard. it has benifit on decoupling but connecting between backend and frontend.
 Swagger provides good choices for swagger -> front , swagger -> server -> front implement sequence.
 Swagger can easily generate front-end proxy codes, basic domain codes, and basic test interface codes, making coding easy and efficient etc.